pforret/blog.splashing/_topic/city/helsinki.md

 ---
 # Helsinki

-Helsinki  is the capital, primate, and most populous city of Finland.
-Located on the shore of the Gulf of Finland, it is the seat of the region of Uusimaa in southern  Finland, and has a population of 658,864.
-The city's urban area has a population of 1,268,296, making it by far the most populous urban area  in Finland as well as the country's most important center for politics, education, finance,  culture, and research.
-Helsinki is located 80 kilometres  north of Tallinn, Estonia, 400 km  east of Stockholm, Sweden,  and 300 km  west of Saint Petersburg, Russia.
-It has close historical ties with these three cities.
+Helsinki  is the capital, largest and most populous city in Finland.
+Located on the shore of the Gulf of Finland, it is the seat of the Uusimaa region in southern  Finland.
+Approximately 0.67 million people live in the municipality, with 1.25 million in the capital  region, and 1.64 million in the metropolitan area.
+The region is by far the most populous urban area in Finland and the country's most important  centre for politics, education, finance, culture and research.
+Helsinki is located 80 kilometres  north of Tallinn, Estonia, 362 km  north of Riga, Latvia 400 km   east of Stockholm, Sweden, and 300 km  west of Saint Petersburg, Russia.

 ## Unsplash photos